koendv/arduino-ide-raspberrypi/README.md

 To install, download and run the latest appimage from [releases](https://github.com/koendv/arduino-ide-raspberrypi/releases/).

+## Forum

+The official forum for discussion of arduino ide 2.0 is [here](https://forum.arduino.cc/c/software/arduino-ide-2-0/).

 ## Installation on Ubuntu arm64

 This appimage runs not only on raspberry pi os 64-bit, but also on ubuntu arm64.